UmeshaJayakody/Nanoprocessor-Design-Project/README.md

 ## Task
-In this Project, we were tasked with designing a 4-bit processor capable of executing a set of instructions.
+[In this Project](project.pdf) , we were tasked with designing a 4-bit processor capable of executing a set of instructions.
 To achieve this, we utilized and extended previously developed components, including:

 - 4-bit Add/Subtract unit
 - 3-bit Adder